Going to an epilepsy monitoring unit? Here’s what to expect

 In this article

 Has your doctor suggested you visit an epilepsy monitoring unit (EMU)?
-Usually located in specialist epilepsy centers, EMU’s can be really helpful for diagnosing epilepsy or understanding your seizures in more depth.
+Often located in specialist epilepsy centers, EMU’s can be helpful for diagnosing epilepsy or understanding people’s seizures in more depth.

 What is an epilepsy monitoring unit?

-But why go to an EMU?
-Epileptic seizures don't usually occur while there is a doctor present, so it can be hard for them to really understand what is happening to you.
-In an epilepsy monitoring unit, you will be observed by doctors 24 hours a day.
-This means they are more likely to be able to see a seizure when it happens.
+Epileptic seizures may not occur while there is a doctor present, so it can sometimes be hard for them to understand what is happening to you.
+In an epilepsy monitoring unit, you can be observed 24 hours a day, using technology that can record your brain activity.
+This means doctors may be more likely to observe a seizure when it happens or view a recording.

-The most common technology used in epilepsy monitoring units is video EEG.
-Electrodes are attached to your head which can record patterns of electrical activity in your brain.
-The video EEG will monitor brain activities over several days, which makes it more likely that it will ‘pick up’ on a seizure.
+One common technology used in epilepsy monitoring units is EEG.
+Electrodes may be attached to your head which can record patterns of electrical activity in your brain.
+The EEG may monitor brain activity over several days, which makes it more likely that it will ‘pick up’ on a seizure.

 You might get sent to an epilepsy monitoring unit for various reasons:

-• Sometimes it is for initial epilepsy diagnosis.
+• Sometimes it may be for initial epilepsy diagnosis.
 If it’s unclear whether or not your seizures are actually caused by epilepsy, staying at an EMU can be helpful.

 • EMU’s might also be helpful if your seizures are not being controlled by your current anti-epilepsy medicine.
-The use of video EEG might help identify what kind of seizures you’re having and help the doctors choose a more effective medicine.
+The use of advanced monitoring technology might help identify what kind of seizures you’re having and help the doctors choose the most effective treatment.

 Learn more: What’s an EEG?